Genomics: the end of the beginning

 We have recently developed a way of repurposing Hi-C data to solve this set of problems.
 The method is based on the notion that some of the strongest interaction patterns found in Hi-C are canonical and appear in all genomes.
 This means that even for a previously unobserved genome, we can expect these interaction patterns to be present.
 So, given a fragmented genome, we can perform Hi-C, map the data to the genome fragments, and then computationally rearrange the fragments such that they produce the expected canonical interaction patterns.

-This idea (published back-to-back with similar work from Jay Shendure’s lab) has since been further developing in both academia and industry, and was recently used to assemble the frog, quinoa, goat, mosquito and barley genomes.
+This idea (published back-to-back with similar work from Jay Shendure’s lab) has since been further developing in both academia and industry, and was recently used to assemble several major genomes, including the frog, quinoa, goat, mosquito and barley, house spider, alligator, durian, lettuce and cassava genomes.

 Nature covers featuring some of the genomes that were assembled using our Hi-C scaffolding idea